-No sooner had we sat down than a roar went up and a gladiator walked out.
+- No sooner had they sat down than a roar went up and a gladiator walked out.
 He had a long spear in his right hand, a small round shield in his left and on his head was a helmet that covered his entire head and face.
 A powder blue plume ran along it's crown like a punk rock mohawk; lots of small holes had been drilled in the front to help him breathe and see out.
 The arm that held the spear was padded along its entire length.
 "Hoplomachus," Osian shouted.
 He had to yell to be heard above the racket in the stadium.
 The man twisted the spear around his head and swung it in a horizontal arc; the crowd cheered.
-I was no expert, but he looked like he knew what he was doing.
-I decided it would be good if Hugh wasn't fighting him.
+Megan was no expert, but he looked like he knew what he was doing.
+She decided it would be good if Hugh wasn't fighting him.

-With Wales under the heel of Roman occupation, the odds are stacked against Megan and Hugh, but as they say in Latin…Audaces Fortuna Iuvat.
+With Wales under the heel of Roman occupation, the odds are stacked against our time traveling duo, but as they say in Latin . . .
+Audaces Fortuna Luvat.